 The fabric has zipper tape sewn along both vertical edges.
 The side channels have matching zipper receivers built in.
 As the shade deploys, the zipper locks into the channel at every point along the edge — the same way a zipper closes on a jacket, but running the full height of the shade.
+The fabric stays taut and flat under load.
+Standard systems are rated for sustained wind at 55 to 65 mph.
+Hurricane-rated systems hold at 110 to 140+ mph.

 Motorized aluminum pergolas with adjustable louver blades.
 Open for sun, close for rain — the premium outdoor living upgrade.